When to Plant Tulips and Daffodils for the Best Results

 Daffodils (Narcissus)

-Typical flowering period: March to early May
+Typical flowering period is March to early May

-Position: Full sun or light shade
+Position is full sun or light shade

 Tulips

-Typical flowering period: April to May
+Typical flowering period is April to May

 Practical Planting Tips and Design Ideas